CrossRef/event-data-percolator/README.md

 <img src="doc/percolator-render.png" align="right" style="float: right">

-The Event Data Percolator identifies and extracts Events from inputs fed to it by Agents.
-It takes Input Bundles from Agents and creates Evidence Records and Events, and sends them to the Evidence Registry and Event Bus respectively.
+The Event Data Percolator accepts inputs from Agents in the form of 'skeleton' input Evidence Records.
+It does all the work that's common to Crossref Agents, including identifying, extracting and validating Events.
+It emits Evidence Records and Events.
+This allows the design of an Agent to focus only on the specific job of connecting to an external data source and building input Evidence Records.

-The Event Data Percolator accepts Input Bundles from Agents.
-An Input Bundle contains URLs, text, HTML and links found by an Agent, along with all the other information necessary to create Events and Evidence Records.
-The Agent therefore focuses on doing a specific job: connecting to its data source, gathering inputs and sending them to the Percolator in a recognised format.
+An input Evidence Record contains URLs, text, HTML and links found by an Agent, along with all the other information necessary to create Events and finished Evidence Records.

 ![](doc/workflow.png)

 The Percolator therefore does most of the work involved in finding Events.
 By having a decoupled service, the service and algorithms that extract data can be improved, upgraded and scaled independently of the Agents.

-(Of course, implementors of Event Data Agents are free to use whatever methods are best.
+(Of course, implementors of non-Crossref Event Data Agents are free to use whatever methods are best.
 The Event Data Percolator implements common patterns observed when building Crossref's Event Data Agents.)

-> NB: This is under development, details subject to change.

-## Input Bundle format
+## Input Evidence Record format

 An Agent identifies Actions.
 An Action represents a single actionable stimulus that led to an Event.
 Examples: